openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 ```

 `wallet_attestation`:
 : OPTIONAL.
 An array of Strings, where the individual values MUST match the `id` of an entry in `credentials` for a DCQL query or the `id` of an entry in `input_descriptors` for a Presentation Definition.
 The corresponding Credentials identified via their ids are the options of Wallet Attestations requested by the Verifier and SHOULD be displayed to the End-User accordingly.
 If the parameter is not present, the default value is an empty array, indicating that no Wallet Attestation was requested.
-The default format for wallet attestations is described in (#wallet_attestation_format).
+The default format for Wallet Attestations is described in (#wallet_attestation_format).

 ## Existing Parameters